Peloquin Woods

 Directions

 Enter the woods by the stop sign at the corner of Front Street and Cobblers Way.
 There is a small property entrance sign just inside the woods.
+Park on either side of Cobblers way alongside the HALT properties.
+Please do not park on the grass.

 Overview

 This property surrounds the Cobblers Way development.
-While only 16 acres, it borders 70 acres of former Weston Nurseries, now Legacy Farms South, providing access to the large Legacy Farms trail network.
+While only 16 acres, it borders 70 acres of former Weston Nurseries, now Legacy Farms South, providing a connection to the large Legacy Farms trail network.
 The property feels much larger than it is because ¾ of the outer perimeter is adjacent to open space with no visible development.

 Size: 16.2 acres